Windows XP visual styles: Windows Classic

-"Windows Classic" is the name of a visual style that is built-in to the operating system kernel, utilizing the original look-and-feel of Windows used since Windows 95.
-Officially titled "Windows Classic style", it supports customization of the various elements of the Windows user interface, but does not use the visual style API that was first introduced in Windows XP.
-It is used by default in versions of Windows prior to Windows XP and is also used when the theme service is disabled, as well as in other certain scenarios such as Win32 console windows or when booting the system into Safe mode.
+"Windows Classic" is the name of a visual style that utilizes the original user interface design of Windows used since Windows 95.
+Officially titled "Windows Classic style", it uses a beveled design, with sharp edges and 3D-styled widgets for control elements.
+It supports custom colors, sizes, and font styles for the various elements of the Windows user interface, which can be saved in a preset known as a color scheme.
+Unlike other visual styles, it is built-in to the operating system kernel and as such does not use the visual style API that was first introduced in Windows XP.

+Compared to other visual styles, it is less CPU-intensive and offers better performance (which is also why it is used by default on Windows Server 2003 through 2008 R2 for the same reason), as well as supporting greater color and font customization options.
+It is also used when the theme service is disabled, as well as in other certain scenarios such as Win32 console windows or when booting the system into Safe mode.
 Classic style widgets are also used for applications that are not theming-aware even though theming is enabled.

-Compared to other visual styles, it is less CPU-intensive and offers better performance (which is also why it is used by default on Windows Server 2003 through 2008 R2 for the same reason), as well as supporting greater color and font customization options.
-The classic style uses a beveled design, with sharp edges and 3D-styled widgets for control elements.
-Marlett was designed to be used for various elements of the user interface, such as the minimize, maximize, restore, and close buttons.
-It supports custom colors, sizes, and font styles for each elements of the user interface.
-Custom elements and values applied to the user interface can be saved in a preset known as a color scheme.
-Over time, the classic style has been updated, such as the title bar gaining support for two-tone color gradients in Windows 98 and the default color scheme was changed into a different one in Windows 2000, however the previous one was kept as one of the many built-in color schemes.
+The default typeface for the classic style is MS Sans Serif in all releases of the Windows 9x series and Windows NT 4.0 (as well as being the typeface used in the "Windows Classic" scheme), which was changed to Tahoma in Windows 2000 onwards for the majority of the elements.
+The title bars used a boldface variant of the default typefaces.
+Marlett was designed to be used as the typeface for scalable elements of the user interface such as the minimize, maximize, restore, and close buttons.

+The classic style has remained relatively unchanged since its introduction in 1995, though it has received some minor changes; Windows 98 added support for customizable two-tone color gradients in the title bars, and the default color scheme was changed in Windows 2000, however the previous one was kept as one of the many built-in color schemes.
+In Windows XP up to Windows 7, it became a secondary option as visual styles such as Luna were introduced.

 Windows XP and prior includes 22 preset color schemes for the classic style; four of them being optimized for the visually impaired.
 (Note: These are known as "High Contrast #1", "High Contrast #2", "High Contrast White" and "High Contrast Black" respectively.)
-"Windows Standard" was the default color scheme of Windows 2000 and Windows Me and later appeared on Windows Vista and Windows 7 (which was renamed to "Windows Classic" in the latter), while a slightly darker variant of the Standard scheme called "Windows Classic" (not to be confused with the renamed "Windows Classic" variant of "Windows Standard" in Windows 7) was the default color scheme of Windows 98 (albeit with a dark blue desktop background instead of green, which was done during the development of Windows 2000) and later appeared on Windows Vista but not Windows 7.
+"Windows Standard" was the default color scheme of Windows 2000 and Windows Me (albeit with different fonts in the latter), while a slightly darker variant of the Standard scheme with different fonts called "Windows Classic" was the default color scheme of Windows 98 (albeit with a dark blue desktop background instead of green, which was done during Windows 2000's development).
+These two color schemes later appeared on Windows Vista and Windows 7, although the latter removes the Windows 98 "Classic" scheme and renames the Windows 2000 "Standard" scheme to "Windows Classic".
 Other schemes appeared in previous versions of Windows.